You can search this SPD section by section or click here to create a single searchable document.

 Precertification or preauthorization is a mandatory review of inpatient admissions and select ambulatory procedures or services in advance of treatment, to confirm medical necessity based on clinical criteria and benefits eligible under the Plan.
 If you are using a network provider, the provider will perform the precertification process on your behalf.

-For more information on precertification for medical/surgical procedures and services, see the National Precertification List on the Aetna member website.
-To find a list of mental health treatments requiring precertification, including inpatient and intensive outpatient services, visit the Magellan website.
+For more information on precertification for medical/surgical procedures and services and mental health and substance use disorder services, see the Precertification Lists on the Aetna member website.

 The Primary Care Physician

-As a participant in the Plan, you will become a partner with your participating PCP in preventive medicine.
+As a participant in the Plan, you will become a partner with participating PCP in preventive medicine.
 The following physicians are considered PCPs: Internists, General Practitioners, Pediatricians and Family Practitioners.
 Consult your PCP whenever you have questions about your health.
-Your PCP will provide your primary care and, when medically necessary, your PCP will refer you to other doctors or facilities for treatment.
-Even if your PCP provides services in a facility as the attending physician, a referral for the facility is required for services rendered at the facility to be covered.
-The referral is important because it is how your PCP arranges for you to receive necessary, appropriate care and follow-up treatment.
-Except for PCP, Obstetrician/Gynecologist, and emergency services, you must have a prior written or electronic referral submitted to Aetna from your PCP, prior to services being rendered to receive coverage for all services and any necessary follow-up treatment.
+Your PCP will provide your primary care and, when medically necessary, your PCP may refer you to other doctors or facilities for treatment.

 Primary and preventive care

-You may also obtain gynecological exams from participating providers without a referral from your PCP.
+You may also obtain gynecological exams from in-network providers.
 You are responsible for the copayment stated in the Benefits summary.

 Some immunizations can also be obtained or administered at participating retail pharmacies, using the Aetna ID card at an Aetna network pharmacy, or the Express Scripts ID card at an Express Scripts network pharmacy.